vjustov/grunt-sinatra/README.md

 ### Overview
 The sinatra:serve task can run without configuration by default, it will run `rackup` on the project root, serving the files on the port 9292.

+####Sinatra:serve
+Launches the server and whenever the the parent process ends, it terminates the server.

+####Sinatra:start
+Launches the server and leaves it running even when the parent process is no longer running.

+####Sinatra:kill
+Terminates an already running server.

+###Options
+pidFile

+Type: `String`
+Default: `'/tmp/sinatraServer.pid'`

+Path to the pid file in case you wanna run the server by itself.

 ### Getting Started
 In your project's Gruntfile, add `sinatra:serve` to the taskList object passed into `grunt.registerTask`.